|

 microscopic (e.g. in synaptic physiology).

-is capable of resolving individual neurons and dendrites.
-By necessity,
+that is capable of resolving individual neurons and dendrites.

-we aim to advance imaging methods so that we can examine dynamics
+By necessity, we aim to advance imaging methods so that we can

-of neuronal populations or of dendritic compartments in behaving
+examine dynamics of neuronal populations or of dendritic compartments

-animals.
-En route, we are also performing experiments on circuit
+in behaving animals.
+En route, we are also performing experiments

-properties in anesthetized animals, such as the studies that use
+on circuit properties in anesthetized animals, such as the studies

-our newly invented fluorescence endoscopes for examining hippocampal
+that use our newly invented fluorescence endoscopes for examining

 We seek explanations that span different levels of